 The educational emphasis of the MBA program is on organizational decision making and leadership.
 The program is appropriate for those pursuing or seeking a career at the executive level in either public or private organizations.

-Applicants must hold a bachelor’s degree from an accredited institution with an overall GPA of 2.5 or better, or a GPA of 2.5 or better for the last 60 hours of undergraduate work (all GPA’s are calculated including all grades on repeated courses).
+Applicants must hold a bachelor’s degree from an accredited institution with an overall GPA of 2.5 or better, or a GPA of 2.5 or better for the last 60 hours of undergraduate work .
 Applicants must also submit either a GMAT score of 500 or an equivalent score on the GRE.
 In addition to submitting GMAT/GRE test scores and official transcripts from all colleges and universities attended, applicants must provide a copy of a current professional résumé.

 For those applicants who are unable to meet the GPA or test score requirements, provisional admission may be granted in certain cases.
 For more information, contact the MBA Director.